Skip to main content

 risks

-DAOs face coordination, voter apathy, plutocracy, and governance capture risks.
-Smart contract bugs or treasury key mismanagement can be catastrophic.
+DAOs face coordination problems, voter apathy, plutocracy, governance capture, and legal uncertainty.
+Smart contract bugs or treasury key mismanagement can be severe because funds and permissions are often concentrated in governance systems.

 All terms and definitions may update as the Cryptionary improves.